hollyschinsky/phonegap-workshop/geolocation.md

   Make sure you add this line as the last line of the **initialize()** function (after this.$el is assigned).

-1. In EmployeeView, define the *addLocation* event handler as follows:
+1. In SessionView, define the *addLocation* event handler as follows:

   ```
   this.addLocation = function(event) {